HomeDiseasesFeverFever Causes & Symptoms

 • Strep Throat Strep throat is a bacterial infection resulting from a group of bacteria known as streptococcus.
 While it is common in children, adults may also develop this condition due to climatic conditions.
 Strep throat makes eating, swallowing, and talking difficult, and if left untreated, it can progress to rheumatic fever.

-What Causes a Fever in Adults?
+Causes of Fever in Adults

 The following are fever causes you should beware of as an adult: